WiseLibs/wise-river/README.md

 ### .find([*concurrency*], *predicate*) -> *promise*

 Returns a promise for the first item in the river to match the `predicate` function.
-When a match is found, the returned promise is resolved and the river is cancelled.
+When a match is found, the returned promise is fulfilled and the river is cancelled.

 The `predicate` function will be invoked for each item in the river, and should return `true` if it's a match, or `false` otherwise.
 It can also returns a promise for `true` or `false`, instead.

-If the river resolves but no items matched the `predicate`, the promise will be rejected with a `NoDataError`.
+If the river fulfills but no items matched the `predicate`, the promise will be rejected with a `NoDataError`.

 `NoDataError` is available at `River.NoDataError`.

 ### .includes(*value*) -> *promise*

 Returns a promise for a boolean that indicates whether or not the given value is found in the stream.
-If found, the returned promise is resolved with `true` and the river is cancelled.
-Otherwise, the returned promise is resolved with `false`.
+If found, the returned promise will be fulfilled with `true` and the river will be cancelled.
+Otherwise, the returned promise will be fulfilled with `false`.

 The given `value` can be a promise, in which case its value is awaited before the river is searched.